Why Do INFJs Tend To Have Low Self-Esteem? (6 Possible Causes)

 Romantic partners may be a bit frustrated by your inclination to remain reticent throughout your developing relationship.

-Family members might not understand why you’re so painfully stubborn in following your dreams and don’t just get a regular day job like everyone else and be grateful you can at least pay the bills.
+Family members might not understand why you’re so intimidatingly stubborn in following your dreams and don’t just get a regular day job like everyone else and be grateful you can at least pay the bills.

 Society at large might not understand your troublesome need for individual sovereignty, integrity, critical thinking and questioning of authority and why you don’t just conform, because it’s “good enough”.